John Palazeti

-John Palazeti (born December 17, 1952) is a former American football fullback and linebacker who played in the Canadian Football League.
+John Palazeti (born December 17, 1952) is an American former football fullback and linebacker who played in the Canadian Football League (CFL).

-Early life in high school
+Early life

 Palazeti was born and grew up in Detroit, Michigan and attended Assumption College School in Windsor, Ontario as a boarding student.

 College career

 Palazeti was a four year member of the Richmond Spiders and a three year starter.
 As a senior he was named team captain and rushed for 130 yards and caught a touchdown pass in a 28-24 near upset of Georgia.
 Palazeti finished his collegiate career with 267 carries for 1,112 yards and eight touchdowns and 25 receptions for 200 yards and one touchdown.

 Professional career

 Because he attended high school in Canada, Palazeti was designated a non-import player and was selected as a territorial exemption in the 1976 CFL draft by the Ottawa Rough Riders.
 He played primarily linebacker and was featured at fullback throughout his career.
 As a rookie, Palazeti was a member of the Rough Riders Grey Cup championship team.
 Following the end of the season Ottawa traded him to the Calgary Stampeders.
 Palazeti was traded to the Montreal Concordes in 1982.
 He returned to Calgary in 1983, but was traded again to the Toronto Argonauts and was a member of the team when they won the Grey Cup at the end of the season.